RomeroLab/tutorials/README.md

-# tutorials
+This repo contains tutorials instructing Romero Lab members on how to use computational resources, access data, and contribute to the lab GitHub site.

-Romero lab tutorials and information for lab server and GitHub usage.
+Click the "Wiki" tab above to view tutorials.